econdatatech/DATA501/README.md

 This is a repository for Assignment 1 of the DATA 501 class 2024 from Victoria University Wellington https://www.wgtn.ac.nz/courses/data/501/2024/offering?crn=33170

-The assignment is to create an R project that contains an R program with the following specs:
+The assignment is to create a R project that contains a R program with the following specs:

 The user will provide the program with a data sets.
 The program will calculate and return the test statistics W used in a Shapiro–Wilk test used to determine if the sample is normally distributed.